Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Premade loaves of bread that are gluten free cost a lot and the selection is very limited unless you go to a fancy bakery or specialty store. $5-$7 for a loaf is a lot.
 Gluten-free baking is not as hard as you might think.
 I recommend getting some premade mixes like those listed below.
 They helped me gain confidence when I had to learn to bake again in my mid-30s!
 Sure they are not much cheaper than buying loaves, but they taste better because they are fresh and allow you to learn without having to stress about every little detail.

-If you get this set up on Subscribe and Save, you can get it for under $2 per lb.
+If you get this set up on Subscribe and Save, you can get it for under a few bucks per lb.
 Even without the 15% savings, it is the best deal out there, and it performs well in recipes although I am not as big a fan of this flour as Bob’s Red Mill.
 Pamela’s is fine for pie crusts, crackers, dumplings, etc. but at the moment I don’t do as well with bread loaves when using this as I do the Bob’s.
 I think this is mostly my fault for just not experimenting with it enough so far.

 Look for store brand gluten-free mixes